 Samuel joined Watsi on August 8th, 2013.
 Five years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Samuel's most recent donation traveled 8,500 miles to support James, a taxi driver from Kenya, to fund surgery to treat a severe infection.
+Samuel's most recent donation traveled 8,500 miles to support Peter, a playful two-year-old from Kenya, to fund an orchidopexy surgery.

 James is former motorbike taxi driver from Kenya.
 He's married and is the father of two children 13 and 6 years old.
 James' wife is works part-time on a rice farm in their hometown.
 The family currently lives in a rental house paid for by their local church pastor.
 In November 2017, James was in a motorbike accident.
 Due to the accident, he lost his job, and he shared that his life became one revolving around experiencing pain and constant hospital visits.
 He underwent surgery on his broken leg in a nearby health facility in his hometown.
 Following the procedure he had a challenging recovery due to infections, causing him sleepless nights and visits to different healthcare facilities.
 James was finally referred to our medical partner's care center Kijabe Hospital where he underwent several treatments in May.
 James returned home but later came back to the hospital with a wounded leg that was in bad shape with an exposed bone.
 The doctors originally admitted James for repair surgery, but determined he needed a below-knee amputation which took place in mid-June.
 James still experiences a lot of pain, so the surgeon recommend he undergo another round of intense debridement in the amputated area to remove his damaged tissue and help him to finally heal.
 James has national health insurance, which supported his two major surgeries, but his coverage has been depleted and will not support the care he needs now.
 Fortunately, our medical partner, African Mission Healthcare, is helping James receive treatment.
 On June 25th, surgeons will perform a debridement and skin graft procedure to prevent the spread of infection and speed up his recovery.
 Now, James needs help to fund this $1,185 procedure.
 James wishes to be free from pain, “I, unfortunately, lost my leg due to a sudden amputation, and I am still in shock.
 I will never be able to use both legs again.
 I am still in a lot of pain and the wound needs another procedure for me to be well.
 I need to get out of the hospital and figure out how to take care of my family with my current condition.”